 The second episode was edited from the support of the Civil Alap grant of the Hungarian Government.

-First public screenings of the first version second film were hold at the Budapest Jewish Filmfestival (ZSIFI) in November 2014 in Hungary, and in Detroit (MI) and New York City (NY) in December 2014.
+First public screenings of the rough cut version of the second film were hold at the Budapest Jewish Filmfestival (ZSIFI) in November 2014 in Hungary, and in Detroit (MI) and New York City (NY) in December 2014.

 The film went through an editorial revision after the first public, pre-release screenings in the USA.

-In February 2017 the final (as of today) version of the film was screened one time in Budapest (25/2/2017) Bem Mozi and since has been screened in numerous film festivals in Hungary and abroad.
+In February 2017 the previous version (more than a rough cut, but not the final version) of the film was screened one time in Budapest (25/2/2017) Bem Mozi and since has been screened in numerous film festivals in Hungary and abroad.

 In May 2017 the film won the at the Eurasia International Monthly Film Festival: